Saswankar1/Dictionary-App/README.md

 ----------------------------------------------------------------------------------------------

-Thank you for contributing!
+Thank you for contributing in the project!
 Your efforts help make this resource better for everyone. 🚀